Cavity optimization for Unruh effect at small accelerations

-\\ {\bf Estimating the precision in cavity design}-- Since the non-zero acceleration of the detector allows a width of $R\Delta E$ about any resonance point (see Fig.\ref{fig:De-excitationRate} (inset)) where the non-inertial component dominates, one can estimate the required precision in cavity design, i.e. the range of $R \Delta E$ within which we have a substantial enhancement in acceleration-induced emission rate of the detector.
-For that purpose, we explore the non-inertial component of the emission rate when we go off-resonant by an infinitesimal amount $\epsilon$, i.e., for a given value of $\Delta E$, the cylindrical cavity is designed in such a way that its radius is slightly away from any chosen resonance point ($R\Delta E=\xi_{mn}+\epsilon$).
-As can be seen in Fig.\ref{fig:BandWidth} smaller the value of acceleration, higher the precision (i.e. smaller range of $\epsilon$) in cavity design is required.
-However, for the enhanced precision, acceleration-induced emission rate of the detector also gets enhanced.
-Even at $ a/\Delta E \sim 10^{-3}$, a precision in $\epsilon$ of the order of $(1.5 - 3) \times 10^{-2}$ leads to a substantial non-inertial emission.
-Further for smaller accelerations, a better precision in cavity design rewards the non-inertial response significantly. {\it Therefore, one can conclude that the acceleration-induced component in the emission rate of the detector can be made much larger for small accelerations, provided the cavity is designed with a precision as dictated by Eq.(\ref{eqn:Difference}).} 5pt
+\\ {\bf Precision in cavity design}-- Since the non-zero acceleration of the detector allows a width of $R\Delta E$ about any resonance point (see Fig.\ref{fig:De-excitationRate} (inset)) where the non-inertial component dominates, we explore the non-inertial component of the emission rate when we go off-resonant by an infinitesimal amount $\epsilon$, i.e., $R\Delta E=\xi_{mn}+\epsilon$.
+As can be seen in Fig.\ref{fig:BandWidth}, even for smaller value of acceleration ($ a/\Delta E \sim 10^{-3}$), with increased precision [$\epsilon \sim (1.5 - 3) \times 10^{-2}$] in cavity design, the emission rate of the detector is substantially enhanced.